Density of monochromatic infinite subgraphs II: Graphs of bounded degeneracy

-In order to get a monochromatic $d$-wise self-intersecting set with upper density at least some fixed amount in an arbitrary 2-coloring of $K_\NN$, we likely have to solve the following problem (stated here in the case $d=2$).
+In order to get a monochromatic $d$-wise self-intersecting set with upper density at least some fixed amount in an arbitrary 2-coloring of $K_\NN$, we likely have to solve the following problem\footnote{Since we first posted this paper, this problem has essentially been resolved \cite{DG} (although, determining the minimum number of $d$-directed graphs needed to cover $V(K)$ is still open).}.

-\begin{problem} Given a 2-coloring of the edges of a complete (finite) digraph $K$ (including loops), is it possible to cover $V(K)$ with at most four monochromatic 2-directed graphs? (if not four, some other fixed number?) \end{problem}
+\begin{problem} Given a 2-coloring of the edges of a complete (finite) digraph $K$ (including loops), is it possible to cover $V(K)$ with at most $2d$ monochromatic $d$-directed graphs?
+(If not $2d$, some other bound depending only on $d$?) \end{problem}

 The reason is that given any 2-coloring of a complete digraph $K$ (plus loops), we can create a corresponding 2-coloring of $K_{\NN}$ as follows.
 Split $\NN$ into infinite sets $A_i$, one for each vertex $i$ of $K$.
 Color the edges inside $A_i$ according to the color of the loop on $i$.
 Now if both directed edges $(i,j)$ and $(j,i)$ are the same color, give all edges between $A_i$ and $A_j$ that color; if not, then color the bipartite graph between $A_i$ and $A_j$ with the bipartite half graph coloring (where $(i,j)$ being red means that the vertices in $A_i$ have cofinite red degree to $A_j$).
-Then any 2-wise self-intersecting set $B$ must be the union of some collection of $A_i$'s whose corresponding vertices $i$ make up a monochromatic 2-directed set in $K$.
+Then any $d$-wise self-intersecting set $B$ must be the union of some collection of $A_i$'s whose corresponding vertices $i$ make up a monochromatic $2d$-directed set in $K$.